Autonomous Vehicle Controllers From End-to-End Differentiable Simulation: Experiments

 \textbf{Behaviour cloning baseline.} Since expert actions are available only on the GT trajectory, behaviour cloning replays it and is reduced to supervised learning on them: $ \min_\theta \frac{1}{T} \sum_{t=1}^T {\lVert \hat{\mathbf{a}}_t - {\mathbf{a}}_t \rVert}_2$, where ${\textbf{a}}_t = \pi_\theta \left( \hat{\textbf{s}}_{t-1} \right)$.
 In that setup at test time, when we perform a roll-out, behaviour cloning suffers from error-compounding and is unable to reproduce the GT trajectory, even though it has learned the on-trajectory actions very accurately.
 Very small imprecisions in the actions start to accumulate, as shown in the left part of Fig.~\ref{fig: toy_task1}.

 \textbf{APG}.
-If we have access to a simulator we can perform roll-outs at train time and supervise the resulting trajectories $\{ \textbf{s}_t \}_{t=1}^T$ with $ \{ \hat{\textbf{s}}_t \}_{t=1}^T $.
+If we have access to a simulator we can perform roll-outs at train time and supervise the resulting trajectories $\{ \textbf{s}_t \}_{t=1}^T$ with $ \{ \hat{\textbf{s}}_t \}_{t=1}^T$.
 This is sufficient to make the controller robust and allows it to reproduce the trajectory at test time on its own.
 If the policy is stochastic, the learning process becomes less sample-efficient because it becomes exponentially less likely that in a far away $t$, a given location $(x, y)$ is reached.
 Thus, as shown in Figure \ref{fig: toy_task1} converging to the GT trajectory does not happen uniformly from all directions, but rather sequentially.
-To improve sample-efficiency, as a form of \emph{curriculum}, we snap back the simulated trajectory whenever it goes beyond a threshold $\xi$ with respect to $\{ \hat{\mathbf{s}}_t \}_{t=1}^T$, as in Fig \ref{fig: incr_distasnce}.
-Since resetting the simulated trajectory to the GT one breaks the computation graphs, we detach the gradients as shown previously in Fig. \ref{fig: modeling_considerations}.
+To improve sample-efficiency, as a form of \emph{curriculum}, we snap back the simulated trajectory whenever it goes beyond a threshold $\xi$ with respect to $\{ \hat{\mathbf{s}}_t \}_{t=1}^T$.
+In Fig \ref{fig:incr_learning} the resetting is based on time (once every $n$ steps), but here we reset based on distance.
+We also detach the gradients as shown previously in Fig. \ref{fig: modeling_considerations}.

 Thus, in the extreme case when there are no additional regressors such as the roadgraph, or past agent locations, behaviour cloning fails in reproducing a GT trajectory on its own while APG does not.